-Goal setting should always stretch you and move you beyond your comfort zone, but if your goals and plans do not fit into your overall lifestyle, you will find it very difficult to accomplish them.
+Goal setting should always stretch your current boundaries and move you beyond your comfort zone, but if your goals and plans don’t fit into your overall lifestyle you’ll find it very difficult to accomplish them.
 You have to work within the realities of your schedule, responsibilities and natural tendencies, not set goals that conflict with them.

 Evaluate and adjust when necessary.

 To be effective, goals should be evaluated on a regular basis.
-You need to determine if you are accomplishing what you want to accomplish, and if not, discover the source of the problem.
+You need to determine if you’re accomplishing what you want to accomplish, and if not, discover the source of the problem.

-Does the goal conflict with other priorities in your life? (does the goal prevent you from spending time with family, etc.)
+Does the goal conflict with other priorities in your life?
+(For example, does the goal prevent you from spending time with family, etc.)

-Are you not truly committed to the goal for some reason? (the goal is something someone else wants for you, etc.)
+Are you not truly committed to the goal for some reason?
+(For example, the goal is something someone else wants for you, etc.)

 Once I examine the reasons for failing to reach my goal, I can determine if I need to keep the goal, but adjust other aspects of my life, or if I need to modify the goal.

 What about you?
-Do you have some goals that are not working with your current season of life?
+Do you have some goals that aren’t working with your current season of life?